alphagov/feedback/README.md

 To find the ID of a spreadsheet you wish to use, the [following documentation from google is useful](https://developers.google.com/sheets/guides/concepts#spreadsheet_id).

 Authorisation for writing to the spreadsheet must be granted to the app.

-We use a service account JSON key (see [Google's documentation](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)).
-Once you have generated your service account key, place a copy of the JSON key
+1. Generate a service account (see [Google's documentation](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)) and store the JSON key somewhere safe.
-in:
+2. Extract the `client_email` value from the JSON key and make it available to the app in the `GOOGLE_CLIENT_EMAIL` environment variable.

-    config/google-credentials.json
+3. Extract the `private_key` value from the JSON key and make it avaiable to the app via the `GOOGLE_PRIVATE_KEY` environment variable.

-You must also take the `client_email` value from that file and share the spreadsheet with that email address, giving it at least "can edit" permissions so the application can write data back.
+4. Share the spreadsheet that you want to write data to with the email address stored in the `GOOGLE_CLIENT_EMAIL`.
+It should have at least "can edit" permissions so the application can write data to the sheet.